 The architectural style is famed for its rarity and beauty.
 Draped in striking vermillion, the shrine buildings encapsulate an ancient Japanese architecture called Sumiyoshi-zukuri which came about before influences from countries like China and Korea blended with the local culture.

 A beautiful bridge called Sori-hashi is one of the most gorgeous features of the shrine.
 It’s nicknamed Taiko-bashi because when the curved structure reflects on the water below, it forms a round shape reminiscent of a drum.

 A site of religious pilgrimage

 During hatsumode (the first shrine visit of the year), Sumiyoshi Taisha is the most visited of all Osaka’s shrines.
 Tens of thousands of people flock here over the first few days of January as an act of religious pilgrimage.
 Food stalls and gaming booths are scattered among the grounds as people pray for good luck and draw their omikuji (paper fortune) for the year.
-Though extremely crowded, it is an incredible experience.
+It’s an incredible experience despite being extremely crowded.